dcorney/dcorney.github.io/_posts/2022-02-07-biased-coins.md

 * *the probability of a coin showing heads* is like *the probability that the next person to answer the question will say "yes"*.
 * *a coin biased towards heads* is like *a question that most people would answer "yes" to, if we asked enough people*.
 * *a coin biased towards tails* is like *a question that most people would answer "no" to, if we asked enough people*.
-* *an unbiased coin* is like *a question to which as may people answer "yes" as answer "no", no matter how many we ask*.
+* *an unbiased coin* is like *a question to which as many people answer "yes" as answer "no", no matter how many we ask*.

-This help us because investigating biased coins has a long history in statistics (along with dice and card games), so we can use well-established solutions to help us.
-The **binomial distribution**, defined by Jacob Bernoulli in the 18th century, is a statistical model of the likely outcomes of a sequence of yes/no events (called Bernoulli trials), such as coin tosses.
+This helps us because investigating biased coins has a long history in statistics (along with dice and card games), so we can use well-established solutions to help us.
+The **binomial distribution**, defined by Jacob Bernoulli in the late-17th century, is a statistical model of the likely outcomes of a sequence of yes/no events (called Bernoulli trials), such as coin tosses.
 A few simple equations can tell us things like:
 * If I toss a coin 10 times, how many heads need to come up before I can be 95% confident that the coin is biased towards heads?
-* What's the probability of seeing exactly 5 heads after 10 tosses, if the coin is biased and shows heads with a probability of 0.4?
+* What's the probability of seeing exactly 5 heads after 10 tosses, if the coin is biased and shows heads with a probability of 0.6?
-* How many times will I have to toss this coin to have a 99% chance of seeing 5 heads?
+* How many times will I have to toss this coin to have a 99% chance of seeing at least 5 heads?

 So as we receive a steady stream of *yesses* and *noes* to a particular question, we now keep recalculating the probability that in the long run, the answer will converge to yes or no. And when that probability goes above a certain threshold of confidence, say 99%, we stop asking the question and move on to the next one.